 Public Nuisance Smoke Doesn't Just Apply to Marijuana

 In fact, HOAs that already have smoke policies may not need to change their CC&Rs at all for marijuana.
-Simply enforce the rules already in place about smoke and it's nuisance issues.
+Simply enforce the rules already in place about smoke and its nuisance issues.

 Fielding the Inevitable Complaints

-That said, having regulations on-hand (whether you write new ones or apply existing rules) is going to be handy.
+That said, having regulations on hand (whether you write new ones or apply existing rules) is going to be handy.
 Even if your HOA council decides to mostly leave the marijuana issue to the residents, there will always be someone who complains.
 Every community has at least one person who will call in if they even imagine that they can smell a neighbor "smoking pot".

-Your HOA will need to decide if smelling marijuana constitutes as a nuisance, or a nuisance is only committed if actual smoke and the associated health risks are present.
+Your HOA will need to decide if smelling marijuana constitutes a nuisance, or if a nuisance is only committed if actual smoke and the associated health risks are present.
 Your HOA will need to decide how far smoke (or smell) must drift before it can officially bother another resident.

 Marijuana Use that is Not Smoking

 Most people assume that marijuana use means smoking, and even this article is mostly meant to address those concerns, but that's not the whole story.
 The legalization has also allowed the industry to develop many, arguably healthier alternatives.
 Vaping, for example, does not create smoke and the associated smell is much weaker.
 The many senior patients who use marijuana for aches and pains often enjoy edibles, medical beverages, and tinctures or vitamin-like supplements instead.
-CBD, a low or non THC containing version of the plant is widely available online and in store fronts across the country.
+CBD, a low or non-THC-containing version of the plant is widely available online and in storefronts across the country.

 Any type of marijuana use that is private in the home and is not smoking likely doesn't need to be regulated.
 But it will be up to you to decide if neighbors can complain about each other's cooking smells, should weed be baked which is often a sticking point for many.

 Should you regulate marijuana use in your HOA neighborhood?
-Every HOA will want to have their policies on smoking and smell complaints ready, as there will almost inevitably be a few complaints.
+Every HOA will want to have its policies on smoking and smell complaints ready, as there will almost inevitably be a few complaints.
 But there is usually very little need to regulate marijuana use itself.
 Just get your policies on smoke and smell hammered out and apply them fairly across the board.
 For more insights on HOA policies and best practices, contact us today!